Gman-Superfly/Spaced_Repetition_Learning/README.md

-# README: Hybrid SRL Replay Buffer for Inference-Time Self-Training in LLMs
+# Hybrid SRL Replay Buffer for Inference-Time Self-Training in LLMs

 ## Overview
 This repository (or code snippet) contains a Python implementation of a **Hybrid Spaced Repetition Learning (SRL) Replay Buffer** integrated with diversity bonuses from the Exploratory Iteration (ExIt) framework, as described in the paper "Bootstrapping Task Spaces for Self-Improvement" (arXiv:2509.04575).
 The buffer is designed for use in systems where large language models (LLMs) perform self-training and fine-tuning primarily at inference time, modeled as Partially Observable Markov Decision Processes (POMDPs).